aludvik/coleslaw/python_from_rust_split/README.md

 This model uses the C ABI to communicate from Rust to Python and spawn a Python interpreter using the Rust cpython library.
-This model is good because there is no serialization cost in communicating between processes like with the ZMQ model, but the downside is memory management is difficult (who is responsible for freeing the memory?).
-It also requires writing the same interface four times for Rust library code.
+This model is good because there is no serialization cost in communicating between processes like with the ZMQ model.
+However, it requires writing the same interface four times for Rust library code.

 1. The main Rust library
 2. A C ABI wrapper around the Rust library